-As a student financial aid consumer, you have the right to:
+As a financial aid consumer, students have the right to:

 - Be informed about financial aid application procedures, cost of attendance, aid available and renewal requirements.
-Additional consumer information is available from the Financial Aid office upon request. - Receive confidential protection of your financial aid records.
-The contents of your financial aid file are maintained in accordance with the Family Educational Rights and Privacy Act.
-Additional information is available in the Student Handbook. - Seek and receive full information and counsel from the Director of Financial Aid in regard to any financial aid matter.
+Additional consumer information is available from the Financial Aid office upon request. - Receive confidential protection of one's financial aid records.
+The contents of one's financial aid file are maintained in accordance with the Family Educational Rights and Privacy Act.
+Additional information is available in the Student Handbook. - Seek and receive full information and counsel from the Director of Financial Aid regarding any financial aid matter.

-As a student financial aid consumer, you have the responsibility to:
+As a financial aid consumer, students have the responsibility to:

-- · Complete applications correctly and on time. - Read and understand all materials sent to you from the Financial Aid office and other financial aid agencies; keep copies of all forms and materials submitted. - · Know and comply with the rules governing your aid programs. - Comply with the provisions of any promissory note and all other agreements you sign. - Register for the number of credit hours required and maintain satisfactory academic progress. - Report any of the following changes: withdrawal from college; transfer to another college; name change; student address change or parents address change. - Request personal assistance if you have questions or do not understand the information provided to you.
+- · Complete applications correctly and on time. - Read and understand all materials from the Financial Aid office and other financial aid agencies; keep copies of all forms and materials submitted. - Know and comply with the rules governing one's aid programs. - Comply with the provisions of any promissory note and all other agreements signed.

+- Register for the number of credit hours required, participate in registered classes, and maintain satisfactory academic progress. - Report any of the following changes: withdrawal from college, transfer to another college, name change, student address change or parents address change. - Request personal assistance about financial aid questions or the information provided by financial aid personnel.